 Connecticut Community First Choice (CFC) is a state plan Medicaid option made possible with the launch of the Affordable Care Act (“ObamaCare”).
 Under CFC, elderly state residents can receive a variety of different types of assistance to help them remain in their homes, rather than move into a nursing home or another facility far from their community.
 In general, these Medicaid-funded services provided outside of nursing homes are referred to as “Home and Community Based Services,” or more commonly HCBS.

 A further benefit to CFC program participants is the option to choose from whom they receive care.
 Seniors can elect for family members, such as their adult children, to provide personal care services and those individuals can be paid for their efforts.
-As of July 1, 2020, the minimum hourly wage for personal care assistance was $16.25 / hour.
 Note: Spouses and legal guardians are excluded from being compensated under CFC in Connecticut.

 For Community First Choice, in addition to being a resident of Connecticut, there are eligibility criteria related both to the financial status and the medical condition / functional abilities of the applicant.